8 Ways to Naturally Reduce Stress

 MEDITATION

 Practiced for thousands of years by numerous cultures around the world, meditation is a proven technique of reducing stress.
-Researchers from Johns Hopkins University in Baltimore, Maryland analyzed nearly 19,000 meditation studies and found that it can help ease psychological stresses like anxiety, depression and pain.
+Researchers from Johns Hopkins University in Baltimore, Maryland analyzed nearly 19,000 meditation studies and found that it can help ease both physical and psychological stress.

 By enabling us to focus on the present moment and not on our busy lives, meditation allows us to clear away the information overload that builds up and contributes to our stress.
 Some forms of meditation are: guided meditation, mindfulness meditation, Qi gong, Tai chi, focused breathing, and yoga.